blismatic/BingoRecap/README.md

 ## How to use

-Run this command once before the event to save everyones hiscore data
+Run this command once before the event to save everyones hiscore data in `./stats/before_event/`

 ```bash
 node . before
 ```

-After the event is over, run this command to save a new copy of everyones hiscore data and generate images
+After the event is over, run this command to save a new copy of everyones hiscore data in `./stats/after_event/` and generate images

 ```bash
 node . after